jheijkoop/phantom/README.md

 <a id="propagating-parse-errors">Propagating parse errors</a>
 =============================================================

 Until now, our implementation of Cassandra primitives has been based on the Datastax Java Driver and on an ```Option``` based DSL.
-This made it hard to deal with parse errors at runtime, specifically those situations when the DSL was unable to parse the required type from the Cassandra result or in a simple case where ```null`` was returned for a non-optional column.
+This made it hard to deal with parse errors at runtime, specifically in those situations when the DSL was unable to parse the required type from the Cassandra result or in a simple case where ```null``` was returned for a non-optional column.

 The core of the ```Column[Table, Record, ValueType].apply(value: ValueType]``` method which was used to parse rows in a type safe manner was written like this: